JW9MsjwjnpdRLFw/RMT/README.md

 ## Autonomous driving E2E model training

 In our experiments, we trained three different CNNs named Epoch (BaseCNN in code), VGG16, and Resnet101.
 Epoch is an architecture proposed in [Udacity Challenge 2](https://github.com/udacity/self-driving-car/blob/master/steering-models/community-models/cg23/epoch_model.py), we implemented the same architecture in Pytorch.
 VGG16 and Resnet101 are two classic transfer learning networks.
 We replaced their last classification layers with linear regression layers.
-The details could be seen in code `model.py`.
+The details could be seen in the file `model.py`.

 The `Cityscapes` dataset could be downloaded from the official website. `leftImg8bit_trainvaltest.zip`, and `vehicle_trainvaltest.zip` should be downloaded, unzipped, and organized as the following architecture. `train` and `val` folders store driving images from `leftImg8bit_trainvaltest.zip`. `vehicle` folder contains files from  `vehicle_trainvaltest.zip`